What is a Miscarriage?

 You may have heard the term “missed miscarriage”.
 This is exactly that – a pregnancy that has failed, but your body has not expelled the pregnancy tissue.
 You may notice a decrease in early pregnancy symptoms such as nausea, but this is not always the case.

-What Are The Symptoms Of A Miscarriage?
+What Are The Symptoms of a Miscarriage?

 Unlike a ‘missed miscarriage’, where there are little to no symptoms of a miscarriage, a ‘miscarriage’ is usually heralded by the following symptoms:

 This may be similar to a period, or may be light spotting.
 PLEASE NOTE: many women experience spotting and light bleeding in early pregnancy and go on to have a successful delivery.
-Read more on bleeding in early pregnancy by clicking on the green button below:

 This will usually start after the bleeding has started.
 It may be cramp-like in nature, or sharp, persistent or intermittent.
 Sadly, if you have both bleeding and pain, the chances of the pregnancy continuing are slim.